icecube/simweights/docs/weights.rst

 the detector.
 The number of such samplings which occur will often depend on the value of samplings which occurred earlier in the particle propagation, making the dimensionality of the Monte Carlo integration vary from event to event.
-In principle the weight of an event should be the product of all of the pdfs from every random sampling which occurs.
+In principle the generation bias of an event should be the product of all of the pdfs from every random sampling which occurs.
 However most of these random samplings occur at the natural rate which means that the value of the pdf is one and therefore do not have to be kept track of.